Ceremonial Palace of Georgia: Design

 The final version was designed by an Italian architect Michele De Lucchi who had also designed the headquarters of the Ministry of Internal Affairs, The Bridge of Peace in Tbilisi and Medea hotel in Batumi.

 Façade of the Presidential Office appears in mosaic authored by Georgian designer Natalia Amirejibi de Pita with an aphorism from the medieval Georgian poem The Knight in the Panther's Skin: "Good hath overcome ill; the essence of is lasting".
 The largest element of the palace are two shimmering "water mirrors"-28 long and 1,6 m high (89.6 m^{2}) mosaics in front of the complex main building called "Our background and our identity", encapsulating the entirety of Georgia's complicated and colourful history accomplished by Natalia Amirejibi de Pita.

 There is a museum on the first floor of the palace, where items gifted to the President of Georgia by the leaders of different countries are exhibited.
 Ekvtime Takaishvili Hall is located on the second floor, which is intended for official and other important meetings.
 The dome of the building, constructed out of three-dimensional bent glass in Germany, was designed by a Georgian architect Vakhtang Zesashvili and Italian Architect Franc Zagari.
 In front of the administration building, facing the main entrance stands a rotating monument in three colors, designed by Ambassador of Georgia to Germany and granddaughter of last Emperor of Austria Charles I of Austria, Gabriela von Habsburg, representing three branches of government - legislative, executive and judicial.

 State arrival ceremonies (such as this one for the President of Ukraine) are typically held outside the Presidential Administration of Georgia.

+Controversies

+Although the palace has been attributed to several architects, the official website of the President of Georgia identifies Italian architect Michele De Lucchi as its designer rather than Georgian architect Giga Batiashvili.
+De Lucchi's personal website does not list the palace among his projects, although it includes his designs for the Ministry of Internal Affairs of Georgia, the Bridge of Peace in Tbilisi, and the Medea Hotel in Batumi.

+In 2004, the Architectural and Construction Inspection of the Ministry of Economic Development of Georgia filed a lawsuit against the Presidential Administration over the construction of the palace without the required authorization.